NetAppEMEA/kubernetes-netapp/spark-s3/README.md

 scala> System.setProperty("com.amazonaws.sdk.disableCertChecking", "1")
 ```

-However, don't do this in production!
+However, please don't do this in production.
 Now, let's load some data that is sitting in S3:

 ```
 scala> val movies = sc.textFile("s3a://spark/movies.txt")